siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 The classical mind-body problem assumes that the mental and the bodily are two different kinds of thing and asks how they could possibly interact.

+This is the problem in its most famous form in Descartes.
+In the *Meditations*, mind is treated as thinking substance and body as extended substance.
+Once the two are defined that way, their interaction becomes mysterious.
+Princess Elisabeth's objection to Descartes presses exactly this point: how could something non-extended move or affect something extended?

 TEOS closes this by refusing the two-substance setup.
 The self is not an extra mental substance added to a body.
 It is a recurrent steering organization